01 of 09

 Push the material slowly into the blade.
 The blade should easily cut through ceramic tile.

-Notice that I am keeping my hands out of the line of the cut (shown by the dotted line)?
-That's another safety measure that I like to maintain.Continue to 9 of 9 below.
+Notice that we are keeping our hands out of the line of the cut (shown by the dotted line)?
+That's another safety measure that we like to maintain.Continue to 9 of 9 below.

 09 of 09